laura-moon/30-day-modding-challenges/30-days-Alex.md

 Fixed appearance, again.
 Reclipped audio files (I had incorrectly exported all the files I did yesterday, exporting the whole file rather than the selection).
 Attached audio files for the dialogue lines I added yesterday and generated lip files.
 Tested in game, all working as expected.
+Clip more dialogue lines for greeting, in preparation for next Joseph Russell tutorial.

 **Next:**
 Follow Joseph Russell tutorial #4 - [Saying Hello](https://www.youtube.com/watch?v=ycX2QWI08ls)